top of page

 Organizations Involved

-The East Vancouver Expansion of the Indigenous HIPPY Program is a community-based initiative by 4 local organizations: Vancouver Aboriginal Friendship Centre, Helping Spirit Lodge Society, and the Cedar Cottage Neighbourhood House, and Mount Pleasant Neighbourhood House, in collaboration with Mothers Matter Centre, Proud Home of the HIPPY Program in Canada.
+The East Vancouver Expansion of the Indigenous HIPPY Program is a community-based initiative by 4 local organizations: Vancouver Aboriginal Friendship Centre, Helping Spirit Lodge Society, the Cedar Cottage Neighbourhood House, and Mount Pleasant Neighbourhood House, in collaboration with Mothers Matter Canada, Proud Home of the HIPPY Program in Canada.

 Comments